 Roofing and Factors for its Repair

 The most important factor in any roof repair job is which contractor you choose.
 A good roofing contractor will check the area surrounding the leak in your roof for any sort of water damage.
 They should be able to let you know whether or not there is rot or water damage present, and whether or not it's bad enough to need repair immediately.
-In today's economy, cost is another important factor for roof repairs.
-There are many types of roofs here in Miami, and each type is going to have a different price range for repairs depending upon supply cost and availability of experienced contractors.
+In today's economy, the cost is another important factor for roof repairs.
+There are many types of roofs, and each type is going to have a different price range for repairs depending upon the supply cost and availability of experienced contractors.